blahosyl/task-manager-frontend/README.md

 This link is not stretched to the whole card, because the card header contains a link to the [assigned user's profile](#profile-detail-page), and the bottom part of the card contains the [watch/unwatch icon](#watchunwatch-function).

-The conditional color scheme work just like on the [Task Detail page](#task-detail-page).
+The conditional color scheme works just like on the [Task Detail page](#task-detail-page).

 ![Task List page](/documentation-assets/readme-assets/amiresponsive/task-list-amiresponsive.png)